jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 #### 2020-04-18 Done Rewording 2008-05 02 Classes & Relationships Specs Project Summary.docx

-- [x] ~~Rename "Relationship" => "Relationship" > I might keep the term relationship in there for now, otherwise I might have to go through so much documentation.
-If I refer to a product with the work relationship in it and change it in the planning docs, then I also might have to change it in the language spec docs and that is just a whole lot of work.
+- [x] ~~Rename "Relationship" => "Relationship" > I might keep the term relationship in there for now, otherwise I might go through so much documentation.
+If I refer to a product with the work relationship in it and change it in the planning docs, then I also might change it in the language spec docs and that is just a whole lot of work.
 I briefly looked up a discussion online about these words, and it might not seem people can find a really clear distinction or rule, just wishy washy hand wavy stuff, I think.
 It's just that in IT the term is usually 'relationship'.
 In the spirit of not alienating readers you might change it, but it might not seem semantically incorrect might you accidentally use the word 'relationship' instead.~~

 #### 2020-04-18 Done Rewording 2008-06 02 Command as an Aspect Spec Project Summary.docx